microsoft/table-transformer/README.md

 ## Training
 The code trains models for 2 different table extraction tasks:

-1. Table Detection: Detecting tables in pdf page images
+1. Table Detection
-2. Table Structure Recognition: Detection of table structures
+2. Table Structure Recognition + Functional Analysis

 For a detailed description of these tasks and the models, please refer to the paper.